 Bullying is a very talked about topic and is a problem for a number of children and adults in our society.

-One of the first things to determine is whether something is bullying.
+One of the first things to determine is whether something is being bullied.
 Although being excluded or ignored is unpleasant, not all circumstances are due to bullying.

 What should we all be doing about bullying in schools?